 Using nutrition to defeat cancer is not a new idea.
-Dr William Li, head of Angiogenesis Foundation, a nonprofit group that is re-conceptualising global disease fighting, talks about the concept of anti-angiogeneis, or preventing growth of blood vessels that feed a tumour.
+Dr. William Li, head of Angiogenesis Foundation, a nonprofit group that is re-conceptualizing global disease fighting, talks about the concept of anti-angiogenesis, or preventing the growth of blood vessels that feed a tumor.

 Angiogenesis is the formation of new blood vessels and this is critical for the growth and spread of cancer.
-Blood supply is necessary for all tumours to grow beyond a few millimeters.
+Blood supply is necessary for all tumors to grow beyond a few millimeters.
 So, the body’s ability to balance angiogenesis prevents blood vessels from feeding cancers.
-Many food items contain natural cancer-starving molecules that prevent tumours from acquiring blood vessels.
-These include fruits, herbs and spices.
+Many food items contain natural cancer-starving molecules that prevent tumors from acquiring blood vessels.
+These include fruits, herbs, and spices.
 Cheese is another potent weapon.
 Hard cheeses like Gouda and Edam contain vitamin K2, which kills cancer cells directly.